quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/jobs-and-triggers.md

 * `IScheduler` - the main API for interacting with the scheduler.
 * `IJob` - an interface to be implemented by components that you wish to have executed by the scheduler.
 * `IJobDetail` - used to define instances of Jobs.
-* `ITrigger` - a component that defines the schedule upon which a given Job will be executed.
+* `ITrigger` - a component that defines the schedule upon which a given Job will be executed, job can have multiple associated triggers
 * `JobBuilder` - used to define/build JobDetail instances, which define instances of Jobs.
 * `TriggerBuilder` - used to define/build Trigger instances.
 * `SchedulerBuilder` - used to define/build scheduler instances, requires Quartz 3.1 or later.